-- Make sure that the computer is connected to one of the four LAN Ethernet ports, or wirelessly to the router. - Make sure that the Power LED and Wireless LED are lit. - To make sure that the browser does not cache the previous page, close and reopen your browser. - Browse to http://routerlogin.net. - If the computer is set to a static or fixed IP address (this is uncommon), change it to obtain an IP address automatically from the router.
+- Make sure that the computer is connected to one of the four LAN Ethernet ports, or wirelessly to the router. - Make sure that the router is fully up and running.
+Its wireless LED should turn on. - Close and re-open the browser to make sure the browser does not cache the previous page. - Browse to http://routerlogin.net. - If the computer is set to a static or fixed IP address (this is uncommon), change it to obtain an IP address automatically from the router.